brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 In the year-plus following the switch away from webpack, my `package.json` scripting became pretty convoluted.
 It *worked*, mind you, but I found myself often searching for ways to do things "manually" that a bundler tool would do.
 Moreover, as in the embarrassing SNAFU I described in a later edit to "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy/)," some solutions I chose turned out to be not so great.

-Fast-forward to earlier this week---and my still all-too-"manual" approach to cache-busting both CSS and JS (especially the JS) at build time.
+Fast-forward to earlier this week --- and my still all-too-"manual" approach to cache-busting both CSS and JS (especially the JS) at build time.

 I realized that, yes, the time had come to integrate a bundler once again.

 ## A better bundler

 To be sure, I *wasn't* going back to webpack.
-Its complexity alone was enough to dissuade me; but I also recalled all too well how, out of curiosity one day last fall, I had tried updating the old `eleventy_bundler` repo [from webpack version 4 to version 5](https://webpack.js.org/migrate/5/), only to be scared away by tons of breaking changes---many of which were insoluble because of numerous remaining incompatibilities between version 5 and certain plugins that I needed.
+Its complexity alone was enough to dissuade me; but I also recalled all too well how, out of curiosity one day last fall, I had tried updating the old `eleventy_bundler` repo [from webpack version 4 to version 5](https://webpack.js.org/migrate/5/), only to be scared away by tons of breaking changes --- many of which were insoluble because of numerous remaining incompatibilities between version 5 and certain plugins that I needed.

 A year earlier, I might've opted instead for the supposedly easier and smarter Parcel bundler, but it hadn't impressed me in the first place.
 I never found it to be as "automatic" and "configuration-free" with my repo tests as its adherents always claimed it to be.